Eosinophilic esophagitis: Treatment

-The goal of EoE treatment is to control the symptoms by decreasing the number of eosinophils in the esophagus and, subsequently, reducing the esophageal inflammation.
+EoE treatment aims to control the symptoms by decreasing the number of eosinophils in the esophagus and, subsequently, reducing esophageal inflammation.
 Management consists of dietary, pharmacological, and endoscopic treatment.

 Dietary management

-Dietary treatment can be effective, as there does appear to be a role of allergy in the development of EOE.
-Allergy testing is not particularly effective in predicting which foods are driving the disease process.
-If no specific allergenic food or agent is present, a trial of the six food elimination diet (SFED) can be pursued.
-Various approaches have been tried, where either six food groups (cow's milk, wheat, egg, soy, nuts and fish/seafood), four groups (animal milk, gluten-containing cereals, egg, legumes) or two groups (animal milk and gluten-containing cereals) are excluded for a period of time, usually six weeks.
-A "top down" (starting with six foods, then reintroducing) approach may be very restrictive.
+Dietary treatment can be effective, as allergies appear to play a role in developing EOE.
+Allergy testing is ineffective in predicting which foods drive the disease process.
+If no specific allergenic food or agent is present, a trial of the six-food elimination diet (SFED) can be pursued.
+Various approaches have been tried, where either six food groups (cow's milk, wheat, egg, soy, nuts, and fish/seafood), four groups (animal milk, gluten-containing cereals, egg, legumes) or two groups (animal milk and gluten-containing cereals) are excluded for a while, usually six weeks.
+A "top-down" (starting with six foods, then reintroducing) approach may be very restrictive.
 Four- or even two-group exclusion diets may be less difficult to follow and reduce the need for many endoscopies if the response to the limited restriction is good.

-Alternative options to SFED includes the elemental diet, which is an amino acid based diet.
+Alternative options to SFED include the elemental diet, which is an amino acid-based diet.
 The elemental diet demonstrates a high rate of response (almost 90% in children, 70% in adults), with a rapid relief of symptoms associated with histological remission.
-This diet involves using amino-acid based liquid formulas for 4-6 wk, followed by the histological evaluation of response.
+This diet involves using amino acid-based liquid formulas for 4-6 wk, followed by the histological evaluation of response.
 If remission is achieved, foods are slowly reintroduced.

 Pharmacologic treatment

-In patients diagnosed with EoE, a trial of proton-pump inhibitors (PPI), such as esomeprazole 20 mg to 40 mg oral daily or twice daily as a first line therapy is a reasonable option.
-Nexium®, brand name esomeprazole, may be preferred as these tablets can be dispersed in half a glass of water and drank for those with difficulty swallowing pills.
-Those who respond to PPI therapy with symptomatic improvement, should have endoscopy with esophageal biopsy should be repeated.
-If no eosinophils are present in the repeat biopsy, the diagnosis is either acid mediated GERD with eosinophilia or non GERD PPI responsive EoE with unknown mechanism.
-If both symptoms and eosinophils persists after treatment with PPI, the diagnosis is immune mediated EoE.
+In patients diagnosed with EoE, a trial of proton-pump inhibitors (PPI), such as esomeprazole 20 mg to 40 mg oral daily or twice daily as a first-line therapy, is a reasonable option.
+In those who respond to PPI therapy with symptomatic improvement, endoscopy with esophageal biopsy should be repeated.
+If no eosinophils are present in the repeat biopsy, the diagnosis is either acid-mediated GERD with eosinophilia or non-GERD PPI-responsive EoE with an unknown mechanism.
+If both symptoms and eosinophils persist after treatment with PPI, the diagnosis is immune-mediated EoE.

-Medical therapy for immune mediated EoE primarily involves using corticosteroids.
+Medical therapy for immune-mediated EoE primarily involves using corticosteroids.
 Systemic (oral) corticosteroids were one of the first treatment options shown to be effective in patients with EoE.
 Both clinical and histologic improvement have been noted in approximately 95% of EoE patients using systemic corticosteroids.
 However, upon discontinuation of therapy, 90% of patients using corticosteroids experience a recurrence in symptoms.
 In May 2022, U.S. Food and Drug Administration approved dupilumab (Dupixent) to treat eosinophilic esophagitis (EoE) in adults and pediatric patients 12 years and older weighing at least 40 kilograms (which is about 88 pounds) making it the first US FDA approved treatment for EoE.